PHOTO STORY ~ COEXISTING IN KENYA: A STORY OF LIVESTOCK & LIVELIHOODS

-For the last summer of my graduate program with Miami University I elected to do my field expedition in Kenya.
-And it was there I learned about a side of conservation that is rarely talked about.
+For the last summer of my graduate program, I elected to do my field expedition in Kenya to explore a side of conservation that is rarely talked about.

-My experience had little to do with the usual animal species most of us tend to think about when it comes to discussing conservation.
+My experience had little to do with the usual wildlife species most people tend to think about when it comes to conservation in Africa.
+Instead, at the heart of conservation across Kenya’s wildlife-rich savannas is. . . livestock.

 One of Kenya’s greatest conservation stories tells that of the pastoralist people — men and women who live a nomadic or semi-nomadic lifestyle centered around the raising and herding of their livestock¹.